jpritikin/coach/content/docs/me/psychoactive/cannabis/_index.md

 [^rubin2023]: Rubin, J. S. (2023). *Bizarro: The surreal sage of America's secret war on synthetic drugs and the Florida kingpins it captured.* University of California Press.

-[^turkey-hhc]: Turkey wrote, "HHC is considered by many to be the closest alt cannabinoid we have to traditional D9 THC." (p.
-104) 🤦
+[^turkey-hhc]: Turkey wrote, "HHC is considered by many to be the closest alt cannabinoid we have to traditional D9 THC" (p.
+104). 🤦

-[^turkey-cbc]: Turkey wrote, "CBC is currently my favorite cnoid." (p.
-195) 🤦
+[^turkey-cbc]: Turkey wrote, "CBC is currently my favorite cnoid" (p.
+195). 🤦

+[^turkey-h4cbd]: Turkey wrote, "H4CBD is very mildly psychoactive to some." (p.
+212). 🤦
+A substance is psychoactive if it affects the mind.
+All cannabinoids psychoactive, except maybe CBG administered without a euphoriant.